The Mother of the Sri Aurobindo Ashram: Gender, History, and the Ethics of Transformation

 Location: Online Zoom Webinar

-This international conversation brings together two authors whose recent books offer the first sustained academic studies of Mirra Alfassa—the French-born woman of Jewish heritage who became "the Mother" of the Sri Aurobindo Ashram in Pondicherry, India.
+This international conversation brought together two authors whose recent books offer the first sustained academic studies of Mirra Alfassa—the French-born woman of Jewish heritage who became "the Mother" of the Sri Aurobindo Ashram in Pondicherry, India.
 While Sri Aurobindo's poetry and reinterpretations of Vedanta have long drawn scholarship, the Mother's work as an artist, philosopher, teacher, and experimenter has been largely overlooked.
-The dialogue considers how gender, collaboration, and cross-cultural exchange shaped the Integral Yoga movement, and what her vision of embodied transformation implies for ethics, education, and human flourishing today.
+The dialogue considered how gender, collaboration, and cross-cultural exchange shaped the Integral Yoga movement, and what her vision of embodied transformation implies for ethics, education, and human flourishing today.

 Discover similar content through these related topics and regions.